ztomasze/5parsecs/Rules/Main Rules/AI/Cautious.md

 **Target:** Line of Fire (LoF)

-* If it is impossible to make an attack this turn, I will move as far as I can in that direction this turn, favoring the destination with the least exposure.
+* If it is impossible to make an attack this turn, I will move as far as I can toward a hex where I can attack, favoring the destination with the least exposure.
 * If I can make an attack this turn, I prefer to also:
 	1. Move to reduce my exposure (even if that results in a lower attack modifier this turn, so long as I can still possibly hit)
+	2. Avoid decreasing my attack modifier
+	3. Move to increase my attack modifier
-	2. Move to increase my distance from the nearest opponent (but not if it increases my attack's range penalty)
+	4. Move to increase my distance from the nearest opponent
-	3. Move to increase my attack modifier, such as by reducing cover or range penalties
-	4. Aim
-	5. Attack a closer target
+	5. Move the shortest distance

 **Will brawl?** No.

-**Setup:** In 2 groups, with 6" between them and 2" between figures in a group.